elmiringos/asi-chain/README.md

 The script also applies the VABN patch from `patches/cli-vabn-support.patch` for block 50 compatibility and configures the network during the setup process.

-## Automated Finalizer Bot

-To ensure continuous block production and network finalization, the testnet includes an automated **[Finalizer Bot](docs-external/FINALIZER_BOT.md)**.
-This bot is a Python script that runs in its own Docker container (`finalizer-bot`) and performs the following cycle every 2 seconds:

-1.  **Queries** the current block number from the observer node.
-2.  **Iterates** through all validators including bootstrap (`rnode.bootstrap`, `rnode.validator1`, `rnode.validator2`, `rnode.validator3`).
-3.  **Deploys** a unique Rholang contract with `validAfterBlockNumber` set to the current block.
-4.  **Proposes** a new block on that same validator.
-5.  **Monitors** block progression, especially past block 50.

-**Solution to Block 50 Issue**: The finalizer bot uses the patched CLI's `--valid-after-block-number` flag to ensure deploys remain valid beyond block 50.
-Each deploy is valid for 50 blocks from its creation, allowing indefinite network operation.

 ### Race Condition and Resolution

 A significant challenge during development was a race condition where the `finalizer-bot` container would start and attempt to communicate with the validator nodes before they were fully initialized.
 This resulted in two primary errors: